The following post is from Kat of Inspired To Action: The Pomodoro Parenting Technique

 I may win the geeky mom award for this post, but it’s a chance I’m willing to take.
-You see, I love reading about time management and productivity and organization.
+I love reading about time management, productivity, and organization.
 There is even the slight possibility that I read about it more than I do it.

 Sometimes I just set a timer for 5 minutes and tell myself that I only need to work on this dreaded but necessary task for 5 minutes.
 I can do anything for 5 minutes.
 The beauty of it is that once I get started, it’s so much easier to keep going.
 And I know I can take a break when the timer goes off.

 What does all this have to do with motherhood?
 Well, some days – the hard ones, I look at the whole day stretching before me, and I think there isn’t enough coffee on the planet to make me a fun and engaging mom for the whole 5 bazillion hours until my husband

 I wonder how I’ll survive without snapping at my children, much less trying to invest in them, love them well, and have fun.